sessycode/Transcriber/README.md

 # Transcriber

-This program transcribes .mp4 or .mp3 files to .srt subtitle files, which can then be imported directly to video editing software directly.
+This program transcribes .mp4 or .mp3 files to .srt subtitle files, which can then be imported to video editing softwares directly.

 Usage